vartanbeno/xee/conformance/xslt.md

 ## xsl:stylesheet

-Todo: all of the attibutes
+Not yet: all of the attibutes

 ## xsl:template

-nOt yet:
+Not yet:

 - match: variable support, rooted paths, certain axes